Preview: Terry Rozier’s back, Luka Doncic’s out as the Hornets face the Mavs

 Dallas Mavericks Overview

 Dallas is a different team without Luka Doncic and his 25.6 points, 8.0 rebounds, and 8.5 assists per game.
-The Mavs do have a more than capable backup point guard in Jalen Brunson who averages 14.3 points and 4.8 rebounds per game on 49.1% shooting.
+The Mavs do have a more than capable backup point guard in Jalen Brunson who averages 14.3 points and 4.8 assists per game on 49.1% shooting.

 The Mavs starting five is rounded out by shooting guard Reggie Bullock (5.7 PPG, 27.6% 3PT), small forward Dorian Finney-Smith (9.1 PPG, 4.6 RPG), power forward Dwight Powell (5.9 PPG, 4.6 RPG), and 7-foot-3 center Kristaps Porzingis (19.6 PPG, 7.7 RPG, 30% 3PT).
 While Porzingis hasn’t shot it well from the 3-point line this year, he has made a concerted effort to be more aggressive in the post and he’s shooting 77.8% at the rim, which should worry Hornets fans given the team’s lack of a true rim protector.